dwainetrain/minderva/README.md

 Future Version Considerations:

+- It should have an options to regenerate audio in the edit screen
+- It should have a play button in the table
 - Reverse card study, I think this just be included as an option in the review section?
 - Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
 See main google translate for usability considerations here...
 - It should provide options for the user to select voice choice (maybe later)